-1) Ensure that your subwoofer box is sealed correctly so as not to let any sound escape from it and go to the front of your car.
+1) Make sure that your subwoofer box is sealed correctly so as not to let any sound escape from it and go to the front of your car.

 2) Check that the amps and wiring are working correctly.
 Things like loose wires or a blown a fuse can seriously affect sound quality and make it impossible to turn up volume levels.

-3) Car speakers can lose output when they get wet from rain or winter ice run-off so dry them off as best you can, then leave the car running with the heat on for a few minutes.
+3) Car speakers can lose output when they get wet from rain or winter ice run-off.
+Dry them off as best you can, then leave the car running with the heat on for a few minutes.
 This will help evaporate any water that’s in or around your speakers, and this might make them work again!

-4) Assure to check your vehicle manual to see how high you can crank up your system without blowing a fuse.
+4) You may have to check your vehicle manual to see how high you can crank up your system without blowing a fuse.
 Every design is different, so this information will vary depending on where you bought your car and its model.

 5) Make sure that the power wire from your audio system isn’t loose or corroded.
 Check all connections to see if they were installed correctly or if they are coming loose over time.

 6) You may have to replace a blown a fuse or broken wire if you can’t seem to get your speakers loud enough on their own.

 7) You may need a new amplifier with more power than your current one installed in your car.
 This will help you achieve higher volume levels and overall better sound quality while cruising down the highway.